 Do you teach Chromatic harmonica?

-Do I need to be able to read music?
+Do I need to read music?

-Nope!
-As long as you have your ears, you’ll do fine.
+No. As long as you have your ears, you’ll do fine.

 What do I need to bring?

 A diatonic harmonica in the key of C, a note book and pen, any tutorial manuals you may have been using, your ears and a sense of adventure.
 Plus your lesson fee paid in advance.